sruxll/rag_us_congressional_bills/README.md

 - **Data Processing:**

   - Extract bill texts from XML files.
-  - Chunk texts into 512-word segments.
+  - Chunk texts into 512-word segments with overlap.
   - Fine-tune a small FLAN-t5 for topic tagging.

 - **Retrieval & Generation:**
-  - Experiment with FAISS and Marqo for vector-based retrieval.
+  - Experiment with FAISS (or Marqo in POC) for vector-based retrieval.
   - Experiment with different LLMs to generate answers which match the information retrieved for the vector database.
+    - deepseek/deepseek-r1
+    - google/gemini-2.0-flash
+    - qwen/qwq-32b
+    - deepseek/deepseek-chat-v3-0324
+    - Meta-Llama-3.1-8B-Instruct
+    - Qwen/Qwen2.5-7b-instruct-1m
+    - Qwen/Qwen2.5-1.5B-Instruct
+    - mistral-7b-instruct-v0.1

 ## Data Sources